 guardrails.

-We don’t need smarter machines.
-We need knowable ones.
+We don’t need

-And we need them before the scale tips past visibility
+need them before the

 Every major technology leap becomes real not when the core tech matures, but when the architecture makes it usable, scalable, and safe.